IBM-Cloud/kube-samples/ingress-examples/autoscale/README.md

 When we want to use ALB metrics for autoscaling, we need a Prometheus what can scrape the ALB metrics, a Prometheus Adapter what can serve the custom metrics API to provide these metrics for the Horizontal Pod Autoscaler.
 This is example setup for `nginx_ingress_controller_requests_rate` custom metric with a simple, example application.
 Please note, the followings aren't intended to be deployed in production as-is, but rather serving as an example to help you get started configuring your setup.
 You can find the doc for the ALB autoscale doc [here](https://cloud.ibm.com/docs/containers?topic=containers-ingress-alb-manage#alb_replicas_autoscaler).
 For configuring custom metrics you can find the list of exposed metrics by the ALB in the [ingress-nginx documentation](https://kubernetes.github.io/ingress-nginx/user-guide/monitoring/#exposed-metrics).

-## Custom metrics:
+## Custom metrics

 1. Replace the `<editme>` with your host and secret name in the `host`, `hosts` and `secretName` fields in the `example-deployment/example-ingress.yaml` file.

 2. Now you can deploy an example application with ingress, Prometheus, and Prometheus adapter:
-    - create `alb-autoscale-example` namespace for the new application with `kubectl apply -f alb-autoscale-example/autoscale-example-namespace.yaml` command.
+    * create `alb-autoscale-example` namespace for the new application with `kubectl apply -f alb-autoscale-example/autoscale-example-namespace.yaml` command.
 The new namespace will appear immediately:

-    ```
+    ```bash
     $ kubectl get ns alb-autoscale-example
     NAME                    STATUS   AGE
     alb-autoscale-example   Active   13s
     ```

-    - create Promethus with `kubectl apply --kustomize alb-autoscale-example/prometheus` command.
+    * create Promethus with `kubectl apply --kustomize alb-autoscale-example/prometheus` command.
 This will create a `prometheus-server` deployment in `alb-autoscale-example` namespace:

-    ```
+    ```bash
     $ kubectl get deployment -n alb-autoscale-example prometheus-server
     NAME                READY   UP-TO-DATE   AVAILABLE   AGE
     prometheus-server   1/1     1            1           30s
     ```

-    - create Prometheus Adapter with `kubectl apply --kustomize alb-autoscale-example/prometheus-adapter` command.
+    * create Prometheus Adapter with `kubectl apply --kustomize alb-autoscale-example/prometheus-adapter` command.
 This will create a `alb-prometheus-adapter` deployment in `alb-autoscale-example` namespace.
 Note: the `alb-autoscale-example/prometheus-adapter/configmap.yaml` contains the description of the `nginx_ingress_controller_requests_rate` custom metric.

-    ```
+    ```bash
     $ kubectl get deployment -n alb-autoscale-example alb-prometheus-adapter
     NAME                     READY   UP-TO-DATE   AVAILABLE   AGE
     alb-prometheus-adapter   1/1     1            1           50s
     ```

-    - create the test application with `kubectl apply --kustomize alb-autoscale-example/example-deployment` command.
+    * create the test application with `kubectl apply --kustomize alb-autoscale-example/example-deployment` command.
 This will create a `alb-autoscale-example` deployment in `alb-autoscale-example` namespace:

-    ```
+    ```bash
     $ kubectl get deployment -n alb-autoscale-example alb-autoscale-example-deployment
     NAME                               READY   UP-TO-DATE   AVAILABLE   AGE
     alb-autoscale-example-deployment   1/1     1            1           81s
     ```

-    - when the deployment is ready, please open the example application to generate some metrics for the `nginx_ingress_controller_requests_rate` custom metric.
+    * when the deployment is ready, please open the example application to generate some metrics for the `nginx_ingress_controller_requests_rate` custom metric.
 It can be reachable on the host that you defined in the `example-deployment/example-ingress.yaml` file, example output:

-    ```
+    ```json
     ➜ curl -s https://pvg-classic-od16r554ux7-1e7743ca80a399c9cff4eaf617434c72-0000.us-south.stg.containers.appdomain.cloud/ | jq .
     {
       "path": "/",